kal2127/detection-of-fraud-cases-for-e-commerce-and-bank-transactions/README.md

 day_of_week

-User-level transaction frequency
+User transaction frequency

-Geolocation features derived from IP mapping
+Country feature derived from IP mapping

 ✔ Class Imbalance Analysis

-Confirmed that accuracy is not a reliable metric
+Confirmed that accuracy is not suitable for fraud detection

-Planned resampling strategy for modeling stage
+Identified the need for resampling and precision-recall-based evaluation

 🤖 Task-2: Model Building & Evaluation
 ✔ Data Preparation

-Stratified train-test split to preserve fraud ratio
+Stratified train-test split to preserve class distribution

-Separation of features (X) and target (y)
+Separation of features (X) and target variable (y)

-Documented class distribution before resampling

 ✔ Data Transformation